3 Steps to Help Your Kids through their Worst Meltdowns

 Your tone of voice and facial expression matters.
 Your child will pick up your emotions before your words.
 This is why step 1 is so important.
 Does your child feel safe with you?

-If your child is angry, he might need to move it out of his body by stomping his feet or hitting a pillow.
+If your child is angry, he might need to move it out of his body.
+Know beforehand what is the safest way for him and help him do that.
 He needs to feel safe to express with his emotions what he can’t say with his words.
 Do whatever is necessary to make the room safe for everyone.
 If your child is older and you don’t feel safe to be there if he’s violent, or if there are other people in the room that might get hurt, you need to put a distance between him and others while staying as calm and grounded as possible.
-If your child has frequent violent meltdowns see How to Prevent Meltdowns and Create Peace in Your Family

 Stay with empathy until you feel your child’s body relax, and he becomes quiet.
-This whole process can last only a minute or two.
+This whole process can last only a few minutes.
 Kids can move through big feelings pretty quickly when they are allowed to experience them.

 Help your child tell his story of what’s going on.
 Encourage him to come up with ideas for a solution to the problem.
 If he doesn’t come up with something agreeable to you, you could say, “Well next time you might ______ or we could _______.
 What do you think?”